 The “one to two months after the book comes out” freakout

-The “we’re getting towards the end of the editorial process” freakout
+The “we’re getting to the end of the editorial development” freakout

 The “we have to stop making changes to the manuscript” freakout